snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

   <img width="80%" src="../assets/wsr-composite-build.png">
 </p>

-The next thing we're going to do is understanding how `wix-style-react-tests-composite` works under the hood.
+The next thing we're going to do is getting into the `wix-style-react-tests-composite`.

 ## The Composite Build